Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 All of The Solar’s movement is doubled--rolls depending on speed add an additional (Athletics) dice.
 Leaps and bounds are also doubled.

-In combat, any Move Action may move up to Two Range Bands at no penalty.
+In combat, they may Dash at no Impulse cost.

 ### Eagle-Wing Style